tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

 -  `Upgrading from Previous Releases`_

--  `Configuring RBAC Using the Contrail User Interface`_
+-  `Configuring RBAC Using the Tungsten Fabric User Interface`_

 -  `RBAC Resources`_

-Contrail Role and Resource-Based Access (RBAC) Overview
+Tungsten Fabric Role and Resource-Based Access (RBAC) Overview
 -------------------------------------------------------

-Contrail Release 3.0 and later supports role and resource-based access control (RBAC) with API operation-level access control.
+Release 3.0 and later supports role and resource-based access control (RBAC) with API operation-level access control.

 The RBAC implementation relies on user credentials obtained from Keystone from a token present in an API request.
 Credentials include user, role, tenant, and domain information.